The Truth about "Vampire Facials"

 With a little of the remaining plasma, my doctor created a gel and smoothed it over my face like a masque, instructing me to leave it on for the night.
 The gel tightened my now-glowing skin.
 Afterward, not a single person thought I'd gone through a windshield.

-More intriguing was that she noticed a terrible burn I had on my right ring finger from a lid coming off a teapot one morning while pouring my tea.
+More intriguing was that she noticed a terrible burn I had on my right ring finger from a lid coming off a teapot while pouring my tea.
 Steam burns are the absolute worst.
 My finger was about half-way healed and still a little blackened.

 She smoothed some serum on the burn as well.
 It healed beautifully, only the slightest shade of pink darker than the rest of my hand.
 I have far worse oven burn scars.
 Plasma therapy can be used anywhere; face, throat, hands or for scars.
 If fact, I think that it was originally developed for burns.